veracity/veracity-documentation/sections/marketplace/sellingyourproduct/paidservices.md

 </figure>

 ## Pricing plan selector
-If you need to display different price plans with a common differentiating element (like “users” as in the example below), you can use a drop-down selector.
-The selector shows only one plan at a time in a drop-down list.
-It helps the user choose without being overwhelmed with too many options and buy buttons.
+If you need to display different price plans for the same variant but want to show them one at a time (like the two period options in the example below, both belonging to a premium variant), you can use a drop-down selector.
+The selector displays only one plan at a time, helping the user choose without feeling overwhelmed by too many options and buy buttons.

 Pricing plan selector can be shown on “one-column” or “side-by-side” pricing plans display options.